gtolomei/big-data-computing/README.md

     - February 7 (id **914702**)
     - February 14 (id **914703**)
 - **ANNOUNCEMENT:** There will be **no class on Wednesday, December 6**, due to the [IT Meeting event](https://itmeeting.wordpress.com/), which you are all welcome to join.
-- Starting this year, the Big Data Computing course has been moved to the first semester and divided into **two distinct modules**, each one carrying 3 CFUs (credits).<br/>
-[Prof. Daniele De Sensi](https://corsidilaurea.uniroma1.it/it/users/danieledesensiuniroma1it) will lead the first module, while the second module (i.e., _this_ module) will be under my instruction.<br/>
-Importantly, these modules will **not** run concurrently; once the first module concludes, the second will begin.
-The estimated start date for this module is expected to be in the first week of November.
-We will provide more precise information as the conclusion of the first module approaches.
 -->

 ## General Information